-Rather than following the suit of other restaurants who offer the standards, kick it up a notch.
-Fresh, homemade and made-to-order items on a menu are tasty, popular, and increase your revenue.
-When designing your brunch menu, think about freshly made items, like smoothies, homemade baked goods and sourcing ingredients from local farms and businesses.
+Rather than following the suit of other restaurants who offer the standards, kick it up a notch!
+Fresh, homemade, and made-to-order items on a menu are tasty, popular, and increase your revenue.
+When designing your brunch menu, consider fresh fruit smoothies, homemade baked goods, and sourcing ingredients from local farms and businesses.

 3. Put a Spin on Traditional Brunch

-4. Give a Regional Experience
+4. Provide a Regional Experience

-5. Make it a Deal
+5. Make it a Real Deal

 6. Create an Experience from Start to Finish